๐ฐ๏ธ Introduction

+How satellites work is an important concept that helps us understand modern communication, navigation, and global technology systems.
 Satellites play a crucial role in modern technology, enabling global communication, navigation, weather forecasting, and scientific research.
-Although often unnoticed in daily life, satellites orbiting Earth help power many services people rely on—from GPS navigation and television broadcasting to internet connectivity and disaster monitoring.
+Although often unnoticed in daily life, satellites orbiting Earth help power many services people rely onโfrom GPS navigation and television broadcasting to internet connectivity and disaster monitoring.

 A satellite is an object that orbits around a larger celestial body.
 Satellites can be natural, like the Moon orbiting Earth, or artificial, meaning they are human-made machines launched into space for specific purposes.